mutablelogic/docker-postgres/README.md

 A second replica (and so forth) can be run in the same way, but with a different port and volume name.
 You can run up to ten replicas by default.

+## Extensions

+The docker images also contain [PostGIS](https://postgis.net/) and [pgvector](https://github.com/pgvector/pgvector) extensions.

+## Bugs, feature requests and contributions

+You can raise issues and feature requests using the [GitHub issue tracker](https://github.com/mutablelogic/docker-postgres/issues) or send pull requests.
+The image is built from the [Official Docker image](https://hub.docker.com/_/postgres).